John Stanley-20 June 1355

-As he emerged from the base of the stairwell, he was greeted by the cheery faced artisan, who he recognised as one of the engineers from the expeditionary force.
+As he emerged from the base of the stairwell, he was greeted by a cheery-faced artisan, who he recognised as one of the engineers from the expeditionary force.
 They ran across to the mouth of the other stairwell.
 It was completely blocked with the chairs and segments of the tables from the bathing balcony.
-They were all tied together by a long chain, which had been tightened by hooking a grappling iron fitted to the end of the chain through a huge staple, which had been installed half way down the stairwell, late in the afternoon.
+They were all tied together by a long chain, which had been tightened by hooking a grappling iron fitted to the end of the chain through a huge staple, which had been installed halfway down the stairwell, late in the afternoon.
 The whole cascade had then been pulled tight against a complete table which had been placed across the top of the stairwell.
 The chain had been tied off around the table legs.
-The result was that to come up the stairway, guards would have to hack their way through a ten foot maze of substantial wooden sections.
+The result was that to come up the stairway, guards would have to hack their way through a ten-foot maze of substantial wooden sections.

 ‘We did a good job of building the bonfire,’ he muttered to John ‘and you did a splendid job of everything else.’